p-retrover/snake-game/README.md

-#
+# snake game
-A snake game in python.
+A snake game in python using pygame.